 There are many more questions you should ask as you choose a personal care community.

 Too many to effectively list here.
 Check out this informative list from AARP to give you additional insight.

 Remember to be duly diligent.
 The more you know upfront, the more prepared your family will be, and the happier your loved one will be in his or her new retirement community.

 Learn more about Episcopal Church Home’s person-centered approach to senior care.

 If your older loved one needs residential retirement care in Louisville, we’d love to show you the difference holistic care can make in seniors’ overall well-being.

-Click here to learn more about our senior services — from assisted living to residential memory care — then come take a tour of our Kentucky retirement community.
+Click here to learn more about our senior services — from personal care to residential memory care — then come take a tour of our Kentucky retirement community.